docknetwork/planning/spec/0003-schema.md

 #### Tests

-1. `SchemaDetail` accepts the id optionally and generates id of correct size when id is not given.
+1. `Schema` accepts the id optionally and generates id of correct size when id is not given.
-1. `SchemaDetail`'s `setAuthor` will set the author and accepts a DID identifier or full DID.
+1. `Schema`'s `setAuthor` will set the author and accepts a DID identifier or full DID.
-1. `SchemaDetail`'s `setSignature` will only accept signature of the supported types and set the signature key of the object.
+1. `Schema`'s `setSignature` will only accept signature of the supported types and set the signature key of the object.
-1. `SchemaDetail`'s `sign` will generate a signature on the schema detail, this signature is verifiable.
+1. `Schema`'s `sign` will generate a signature on the schema detail, this signature is verifiable.
-1. `SchemaDetail`'s `validateSchema` will check that the given schema is a valid JSON-schema.
+1. `Schema`'s `validateSchema` will check that the given schema is a valid JSON-schema.
-1. `SchemaDetail`'s `toJSON` will generate a JSON that can be sent to chain.
+1. `Schema`'s `toJSON` will generate a JSON that can be sent to chain.
+1. `Schema`'s `getSchema` will return schema in correct format.
+1. `Schema`'s `getSchema` throws error when no blob exists at the given id.
+1. `Schema`'s `getSchema` throws error when schema not in correct format.
 1. `validateCredentialSchema` should validate given credential's schema with the given JSON-schema.
 Test the following cases
     - `credentialSubject` has same fields and fields have same types as JSON-schema
     - `credentialSubject` has same fields but fields have different type than JSON-schema